ekansh-mishra-sde/DesignPattern/DesignPattern/1_CreationalPatterns/01_Builder/Readme.md

 ### pitfalls

 - A litte bit complex for new comers maily beacuse of `method chaining`, where builder methods return builder object itself.
 - Possibility of partially initialized object; User code can set only a few or none of properties using withXXX methods and call build().
-If required properties are missing, build method should provide suitable defaults or throw exceptions
+If required properties are missing, build method should provide suitable defaults or throw exceptions.